intersystems/multi-model-exercise/README.md

 	**Note**: if you are using python 2 or earlier, follow the commented instructions in `createschema.py` in the `connect_to_iris()` function to configure the connection properly.

 3. Run `python createSchema.py`.
    * **Note**: This exercise is configured for Python 3.
 For some users, you may need to run `python3 createSchema.py` if the `python` command defaults to Python 2.

+4. Validate the `Demo.Employee` table has been created.
-1. Open the management portal by following the link given to you when you created your instance of the InterSystems IRIS sandbox (or if on the docker container, go to [http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen](http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen), navigate to **System Explorer > SQL** and expand the **Tables** section.
-Observe that the Demo.Employee table has been created.
+   1. Open the management portal by following the link given to you when you created your instance of the InterSystems IRIS sandbox (or if on the docker container, go to [http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen](http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen).
+   2. Switch to the `USER` namespace, if necessary, by clicking "Switch" next to "Namespace %SYS"
+   3. Navigate to **System Explorer > SQL** and expand the **Tables** section.
+Find `Demo.Employee` in the list.

 ## Modify the table class using InterSystems ObjectScript

 ### Setting Up the Visual Studio Code ObjectScript Extension

 1. If you have not installed InterSystems Visual Studio Code, do so  [here](https://code.visualstudio.com/).
-Once installed, open Visual Studio code and select a folder for your workspace by clicking **Open Folder**.

-2. In the extensions manager, search for and install the `InterSystems ObjectScript` extension.
+2. Open Visual Studio code.
+In the extensions manager, search for and install the `InterSystems ObjectScript` extension.
+3. Select a folder for your workspace by selecting **Open Folder** (or **Open** on a Mac) from the File menu.
+Navigate to the folder where you .
 3. Open your Visual Studio Code settings (**File** (or **Code** if on a Mac) > **Preferences** > **Settings** > **InterSystems ObjectScript** and select **Edit in settings.json**.
 Paste the following JSON, filling in the settings for your InterSystems IRIS instance connection:
 	```javascript
 	"objectscript.conn": {